The teachers in Year 5 are Miss Morgan (AHT KS2) and Mrs Reader.

 parenthesis, bracket, dash

-In Term 4 we will be focusing on fractions, decimals and percentages and word problems and reasoning skills.
+In Term 6 we will be focusing on improving our time skills when answering arithmetic and reasoning questions.

 The information below provides details about the areas of learning that your child will cover in Year 5.
 Children are expected to meet these requirements by the end of Year 5.
 These are based on the guidance by the National Curriculum 2014.